In all the years we have spent in the education industry, A Team Tuition and its team have absolutely never met the same student twice.

 However, the most impacting, true change comes when a student begins to strengthen their weaknesses.
 Schools are obligated to assess almost every aspect of a student’s performance.
 This means that students can’t avoid doing a written exam, nor can they avoid performing a speech, or handing in an assignment they created.
 There will come a time they have to do what they aren’t the best at.

-But, if a student uses their dominant learning language proactively, they increase their understanding and engagement.
+But, if a student uses their dominant learning style proactively, they increase their understanding and engagement.
 Once this is done, they can focus on matching their work to their secondary learning languages – testing their understanding, by presenting it in an unfamiliar and uncomfortable context.

 If a student is able to do this, they become more than become an A-standard student.